Nur Sarai in Jalandhar

 The date of its completion wisdom found in the words; 'This Sarai was erected by Nur Jahan Begum' (1030 A.H - 1620 A.D).

-There is a second inscription on the western gateway mentioning certain Zakaria Khan, the Nazim of the subah of Jalandhar, which was added much later.
-Nawab Zakaria Khan who received the title of Khan Bahadur in 1737 was the governor of Lahore and Multan.
-It seems that during his peaceful rule sarai taxes were abolished.
-The inscription is as follows:
+A second inscription on the western gateway references Zakaria Khan, the Nazim of the subah of Jalandhar, added at a later date.
+Nawab Zakaria Khan, who received the title of Khan Bahadur in 1737, served as the governor of Lahore and Multan.
+It seems that during his peaceful rule, sarai taxes were abolished.
+The inscription reads:

 Jahangir mentions this sarai in his Memoirs: